Ashwin7mak/qbui/ui/client-react/src/assets/css/readme.md

 - Use the bootstrap configuration file before trying to style a bootstrap component.
 You can find it in `client-react/src/assets/css/_bootstrapVariables.scss`.
 - Because of how the current build system is setup, you must remove the `!default` flag in order for the variable to take effect.
 - Don't use Bootstrap variables in QuickBase components.
 Instead, add a new variable to `_qbVariables.scss` and use that variable in your component or the Bootstrap config file.

-- Boostrap has a ton of great mixins, please read up on them and consider using them where necessary.
+- Bootstrap has a ton of great mixins, please read up on them and consider using them where necessary.
-- Generally, we should exclude bootstrap components that we're not using until we are.
+- Generally speaking, we exclude bootstrap components that we're not using until we need them.

 # Responsive Design & Breakpoints
 - We use variables for global breakpoints as a single source of truth throughout the CSS framework.
 These should be shared with both JavaScript and Bootstrap.
 They will eventually loaded via a JSON config file that is shared between Sass and React (TODO!).